NEO Planner V5.0 - Execute Planning

 numbered y/n:

-long loading times, it is advisable to limit the selected objects using narrow
+To avoid very long loading times, it is recommended to restrict the selection of

 Jupiter Trojans are very numerous and mostly already